Preterite Perfect Tense in Spanish Grammar

 Tan pronto como hubo cobrado su primer sueldo, Iván corrió raudo y veloz a comprar una guitarra para poder ir a rondar a su amada.

-The preterite perfect (pretérito anterior) expresses an action that took place directly before another action in the past.
+The past anterior, or preterite perfect, expresses an action that took place directly before another action in the past.

 - Example: